Moon Spotlight Salvador & Bahia

 Moon Spotlight Salvador & Bahia is an 85-page compact guide to the best of Salvador and Bahia.
 Brazil resident and magazine correspondent Michael Sommers offers his firsthand advice on what sights are must-sees, and sightseeing highlights maps make planning your time easy.
 This lightweight guide is packed with recommendations on sights, entertainment, shopping, recreation, accommodations, food, and transportation.
 Helpful maps guide travelers through these two historic highlights of Brazil.

-This Spotlight guidebook is excerpted from Moon Brazil.
+This full-color Spotlight guidebook is excerpted from Moon Brazil.

 Born in Texas and raised in Toronto, Michael grew up with travel on the brain—the result of time spent in the backseat of Oldsmobiles, Mini-mokes, and Pan Am jets under the influence of his Gourmet-addicted mother and his father’s roving zoom lens.

 When Michael turned 18 he began living it up around the world, setting down temporary roots in cities such as Bordeaux, Paris, Montréal, New York, and Lisbon.
 During this time, he earned a BA in literature from McGill University and an MA in history and civilizations from the École des Hautes Etudes en Sciences Sociales, where his thesis was “The Image of Brazil and Brazilians in Hollywood Cinema.”
 He also worked as a writer and editor at magazines and newspapers and freelanced for publications such as The New York Times, The International Herald Tribune, and The Globe and Mail.